sharon846/StudentsPortal/README.md

 3. Edit the file "site_manager/pdoconfig.php" Insert there your Credentials to the database.
    - If you want to change the admin user, it should be synced with the [site manager](#site-manager).

-4. Upload the site your website (to the directory defined at step 2.1).
-   - ⚠️: You MUST upload the site to the your main domain folder.
-Directories like "public_html/MyWebSite" won't work.

-5. In your database admin (i.e. phpmyadmin):
+4. In your database admin (i.e. phpmyadmin):
    - Download a ready empty database from databases folder.
    - Edit the file: change the database name according to the name your created.
    - Adjust the collation, charset (within the entire db file)
    - Import the database to your platform (i.e. phpmyadmin).

-6. Make sure to remove databases folder, guide.pdf, screenshot.png, README.md
+5. Make sure to remove databases folder, guide.pdf, screenshot.png, README.md

 ## Site manager
 In the site manager directory which inspired by the amazing [tinyfilemanager](https://tinyfilemanager.github.io/) your have config.php.